Social story for recess and ways to help kids play

 Email

-Using a social story for recess can be a great tool to help students learn the rules and social expectations when it comes to the playground.
+Using a social story for recess can be a great tool to help students learn the rules and social expectations on the playground.

-In elementary school, recess is an important and critical part of the day.
-Students can move around, fill their sensory “buckets” and reset for the remainder of the day.
-But, for some students recess can be a very stressful time.
+In elementary school, recess is a critical part of the day.
+Students can move around, fill their sensory “buckets,” and reset for the remainder of the day.
+But for some students, recess can be a very stressful time.
 Perhaps there is the issue of social anxiety, and not knowing how to read their peers’ cues.
-Or maybe, a student feels isolated and alone as he or she sits and watches other students play all around them.
+Or maybe a student feels isolated and alone as they sit and watch other students play all around them.
 Then there is the whole issue of the equipment.
 How do you use it?
 What are the rules?
 And why can’t I hang upside down when it makes me feel so good?

 How to teach social skills needed for recess

-These are all common issues many special education teachers face and are aware of.
+These are all common issues that many special education teachers face and are aware of.
 However, few are really sure how to approach helping their students make the most of their recess time.
-Not every situation is the same, but here are some things that really helped me when I was in an elementary setting when it came to dealing with issues surrounding recess.
+Not every situation is the same, but here are some things that really helped me in an elementary setting when dealing with issues surrounding recess.

-Be sure to scroll down to get a free Venn Diagram that will help you teach rules and procedures when it comes to safety on the playground.
+Be sure to scroll down to get a free Venn Diagram to help you teach rules and procedures for playground safety.

 1. Be intentional

 When it comes to helping your students make the most of their time on the playground, we need to be very intentional with our approach.
 What does that mean?
-First, it means we need to have a good understanding of where our students are and what they are going to need help with.
+First, it means we need a good understanding of where our students are and what they will need help with.
 That means doing lots of observing.
-It also is helpful to talk with previous teachers to get a better picture of what was happening last year.
+It is also helpful to talk with previous teachers to get a better picture of what was happening last year.
 Here are some questions to ask:

-• Did the student participate in recess with their peers in regular education classrooms, or did he/she have recess just with their special education class?
+• Did the student participate in recess with their peers in regular education classrooms, or did they have recess just with their special education class?

 • Were they with other students who were the same age, or did they go at a time when there were younger/older students on the playground?